Android creator Andy Rubin’s Essential Phone looks stunning and will cost $699

 The phone is the most anticipated item here, and the firm has teased its unveiling over the past month.

 The first thing to notice from the renders — again, these are company supplied graphics not independent product shots — is the impressive edge-to-edge screen and tiny bezel.
 The design is really quite striking.
-The screen starts at the top of the device, leaving a small space for the front camera, rolling down to the bottom with just a small bezel.
+The screen starts at the top of the device, leaving a small space for the front camera, rolling down to the bottom with just a tiny gap.

 Although we don’t know the size of the panel, it seems on the larger side.
 The screen is a blend of titanium and ceramic which, Essential asserts, makes it stronger than those offered by Apple and Samsung.